MuhammadBilalAkbar/awesome_notifications_package_flutter/README.md

 **Problems from Videos**

-- Question: how to send that push notification from my php server to a specific user only?
+- Question: How to send that push notification from my php server to a specific user only?

 Answer: There is firebase message plugin for php, use that to send notification, and you need device fcm token to send notification to specific device.